SLODIEN88/MechaCar_Statistical_Analysis/README.md

 F-statistic: 22.07 on 5 and 44 DF,  p-value: 5.35e-11

 ## Summary Statistics on Suspension Coils

   ![image](https://user-images.githubusercontent.com/96274446/163299845-7592727b-fe3b-4626-9bad-1cdf7e5f9ce9.png)

   ![image](https://user-images.githubusercontent.com/96274446/163299684-ca76c261-8365-48b2-a802-0e99165d34f0.png)
+As we can see from the above, the current manufacturing data meets the 100 PSI (pounds per square inch) variance limitation and the design specifications for all the lots in total.
+However, when separated by Lots, LOT 3 is showing a higher variance which might because the lots are not specific, they are chosen randomly.

 ## T-Tests on Suspension Coils
 >   t.test(susp_coil$PSI, mu = 1500)
 	One Sample t-test

 data:  susp_coil$PSI